leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/25.1.0/usermanual-eConnect-CE-one-day-deployment.md

 When “Import” button is clicked it will fetch the M3 attributes values from Infor M3 and configure default values based on the values updated in “config.csv” file.
 M3 attribute fields are available in csv file.
-- The following configurations have a RESET button during installation of eConnect:
+- The following configurations have a RESET button during the installation of eConnect:
 - Leanswift -> Initial load / Import -> Main website ->Import eConnect ION Configuration->Customer Master Mapping Configure,Customer Address Mapping Configure,Customer Address Mapping Configure.

 ![Default-reset.png](../../../../ecommerce/images/one_day_deployment/Default-reset.png)